arthurffd/proj22_indice_reverso/README.md

   <br /><br />

 ## Settings:
-1- Upload the challenge dataset (https://github.com/projeto22/challenge-data-engineer/tree/master/dataset) to a folder in the NameNode server.
+1. Upload the challenge dataset (https://github.com/projeto22/challenge-data-engineer/tree/master/dataset) to a folder in the NameNode server.
 In our example we created the following folder in namenode: <br />
   ```
      mkdir ~/data/dataset
   ```
   <br />
-2- After upload the dataset files, we will need to convert these files to UTF-8 format, since some of them are in ISO-8859-1 encoding and this encoding can cause some errors in our map reduce job.
+2. After upload the dataset files, we will need to convert these files to UTF-8 format, since some of them are in ISO-8859-1 encoding and this encoding can cause some errors in our map reduce job. <br />
   ```
   mkdir ~/data/dataset_utf8/
   cd ~/data/dataset
   find . -type f -exec iconv -f iso-8859-1 -t utf-8 "{}" -o ~/data/dataset_utf8/"{}" \;
   ```
 <br />
-3- With your Hadoop HDFS and YARN running, go to the $HADOOP_HOME dir:<br />
+3. With your Hadoop HDFS and YARN running, go to the $HADOOP_HOME dir:<br />
-  - Create 2 folders in the HDFS: docs and out<br />
+  - Create 2 folders in the HDFS: docs and out <br />
   ```
       hdfs dfs -mkdir /docs
       hdfs dfs -mkdir /out